 \textbf{Stage 2: End-to-end fine-tuning} In this stage, we only keep the vision encoder weights fixed and train the region feature extractor, image feature projector, and LLM weights.
 Our main focus is to enhance \ours's ability to accurately follow user instructions and tackle complex single/multiple region understanding tasks.

 As shown in Table~\ref{tab:stage2}, we tailor specific instructions for different tasks.
 For single region caption, we construct from Visual Genome~(VG) region caption part~\cite{krishna2017visual} and RefCOCOg~\cite{mao2016generation}.
 For multiple region caption, Flicker30k~\cite{plummer2015flickr30k} is converted to a multiple region caption task where the caption should include all visual elements emphasized by bounding boxes.
-To simulate user instruction, we create 20 questions for each caption task as shown in Table~\ref{tab:instru_cap} and Table~\ref{tab:instru_mulcap} of the Appendix.
+To simulate user instruction, we create 20 questions for each caption task.
 For the region reasoning task, we modify Visual Commonsense Reasoning (VCR)~\cite{zellers2019recognition} to meet the input format requirements and make it more similar to human input.
-The details of this process can be found in Appendix.~\ref{preprocess_vcr}.

 To improve the capability of \ours for multi-round conversation and generate more human-like responses, we also involve the LLaVA150k~\cite{liu2023visual} visual instruction dataset in this stage.
 We employ an off-the-shelf LVIS detector~\cite{EVA02} to extract up to 100 detection boxes per image.
 These boxes are then concatenated with the user instructions in the format \textsl{``<region\{i\}> may feature a class\_name''}.
 LLaVA150k significantly improves the capability of \ours for multi-round conversation.